25. Oct 2015 - DOI 10.25626/0047

-World War II was the most traumatic event of the 20th century that altered the path of development for many Estonians.
+The Second World War was the most traumatic event of the 20th century that altered the path of development for many Estonians.
 It is a watershed in the Estonian master-narrative that is divided into the before and after, the good old days and present-day Estonia.
 Although it was such a traumatic event for the country, it is defined as an "alien war" in which the people of Estonia became pawns in the hands of two totalitarian regimes.
-Therefore, official war commemoration is dedicated to the suffering of victims and not the victory itself.
-However, there is a significant number of the population who celebrate Victory Day where the victims are only secondary and the main narrative focuses on glorifying the myth of the so-called victory.
+Therefore, the official war commemoration of the end of that war is dedicated to the suffering of victims and not the victory itself.
+However, there is a significant number of the population that celebrates Victory Day in a way that makes the victims a secondary feature of the war and the main narrative focuses on glorifying the myth of the so-called victory.
 Accordingly, on 8 May, Estonian officials commemorate victims without a large amount of public attention or involvement.
 And the next day, 9 May, (mainly) the Russian speaking population celebrates Victory Day, which is a glorification of Russia’s power and legitimisation of the sacrifices made.
 These two events carry very opposite meanings: the former is a rather quiet, mourning commemorating the victims of WWII, whereas the latter is a people’s festival that every year represents more-and-more a celebration and demonstration of military might than a tribute to those who suffered.
 These two commemorations are not in dialogue but exist as parallel universes representing two very different memory regimes.

 After the restoration of Estonian independence in 1990, the official narrative of WWII changed significantly.
 The division between the righteous and the evil forces was removed.
 The war became an imposed external war where Estonians were victims in the hands of two similar totalitarian regimes.
 The Estonian master-narrative subscribes to the postcolonial narrative where the central focus is a struggle for independence.
 As such, WWII carries a strong mourning element on both an individual and on a collective level.
 The previously condemned veterans of the Waffen SS were no longer seen as Nazi collaborators, but as Estonian freedom fighters who did not fight for Nazi ideology, but fought for Estonian independence and against the return of the Soviet regime Similarly, the Red Army veterans from Estonia are also seen as people who were forced to fight against their will.
 The fighting between Estonians in 1944 is depicted as national tragedy where people were not divided based on their worldview or ideologies, but were divided by a third-party based on the year they were born.
 While the independent Estonian narrative of WWII focuses a large part on the suffering under the Soviet regime, it doesn’t forget the suffering at the hands of the Nazis.